mitch-b/owlet-api-dotnet/README.md

 ## Fair Warning

 > ### :warning: Some method calls possible by utilizing this API **could cause instability with your Owlet Smart Sock**.
 Particularly any usage of the following methods:
 >
-> * `IOwletDeviceApi.UpdatePropertyAsync`
+> - `IOwletDeviceApi.UpdatePropertyAsync`
-> * `IOwletDeviceApi.MarkAppAlive`
+> - `IOwletDeviceApi.MarkAppActive`
-> * `IOwletDeviceApi.TryGetFreshDevicePropertiesAsync`
+> - `IOwletDeviceApi.TryGetFreshDevicePropertiesAsync`
 >
 > Which exist so that the Owlet Base Station and Smart Sock can advertise new datapoints to the AylaNetworks IoT platform that this API wrapper can query - which requires your Owlet device to broadcast `APP_ACTIVE = 1`.
 This framework will handle managing your `APP_ACTIVE` property.
 You will assume the risk if this changes.
 >
 > I say "could cause instability" because even though I have not experienced any adverse side-effects, there is no documented usage guidelines provided by Owlet Baby Care, so I do not know exactly how they internally use the Ayla Networks IoT platform to aggregate data for their own Connected Care reporting application.
 That all being said, I have used this code to my own success.
 >